build3/LSOA/README.md

 (hint: you can also install the GUI program PSequel via `brew cask install psequel` to use a GUI to browse around your data.
 I use Postico, but it's a paid program).

-Once all this is done, you'll want to type the command `createdb lsoa` to instruct postgres to make a new database called "lsoa".
+Once all this is done, you'll want to type the command `createdb kidviz` to instruct postgres to make a new database called "kidviz".
 When this runs successfully, you're ready to dive into the project itself.

-Clone the repository to a folder (mine is just ~/Desktop/LSOA). `cd` into the folder, then run `mkvirtualenv LSOA` to tell Python3 to make a virtual environment specifically for this project called LSOA.
-Once that's done, you should do a `which python` command, which should give you output similar to `/Users/yourusername/.virtualenvs/LSOA/bin/python`.
+Clone the repository to a folder (mine is just ~/Desktop/KidViz). `cd` into the folder, then run `mkvirtualenv KidViz` to tell Python3 to make a virtual environment specifically for this project called KidViz.
+Once that's done, you should do a `which python` command, which should give you output similar to `/Users/yourusername/.virtualenvs/KidViz/bin/python`.
 This indicates you're correctly in the virtual environment for this project.
-While still in the LSOA folder, type `pip install -r requirements.txt` to install into your local environment all of the dependencies that this project has.
+While still in the KidViz folder, type `pip install -r requirements.txt` to install into your local environment all of the dependencies that this project has.
 This should run without any problems but might take a minute or two.